jackwingert/Hello_World/README.md

 ## Files Used

 - **Since this is a sample file, no datafiles are necessary for this particular repository**
 - **I did use a URL link to help me set up this repository**
 - [Basic writing and formatting syntax] (https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#section-links)

+## Additional Documentation

+- **There is no additional documentation at the moment for this particular repository**